ministryofjustice/security-guidance/docs/secure-disposal-of-it-public-and-private-cloud.md

 1. Install a screen recording tool on the operator's terminal.
 In cases where it is impossible to install a recording tool on a device, screenshots showing before and after states are acceptable if agreed in advance.

 2. Ideally, have a witness sit next to the operator and start the screen recording tool.
-If this is not possible, then the witness can view the screen recording after the decommissioning activity.
+If this is not possible, the witness can view the screen recording after the decommissioning activity.

 3. Encryption keys for the solution **SHOULD** be archived for backup retention purposes, if necessary, onto a secure storage space.

 4. For each of the given technologies, the operator **SHOULD** create an initial listing of the resource, then run the decommissioning task, then finish by creating another listing to show that the change has occurred.

     1. Depending on the process used to create or maintain backups, some jobs might need to be removed.
-However, backups **SHOULD NOT** be deleted without consulting the retention policy and confirming that deletion is compliant with polict.
+However, backups **SHOULD NOT** be deleted without consulting the retention policy and confirming that deletion is compliant with policy.
 This check applies to all decommissioning steps.

     2. The operator, if possible, formats the SAN areas used for the files and "zero's" them by overwriting all storage with binary 0 data.
-The operator then deletes the various SAN [LUNs](https://en.wikipedia.org/wiki/Logical_unit_number), Arrays, Volumes, and any other storage units in the SAN.
+The operator then deletes the various SAN [LUNs](https://en.wikipedia.org/wiki/Logical_unit_number), Arrays, Volumes, and other storage units in the SAN.
 Each of the storage units is reallocated to free space.
 This is then verified with listings of the SAN structure.

     3. Any virtual machines are permanently deleted in the virtual machine control panel.
 An attempt **SHOULD** be made to list and restart the machine; this should provide evidence that the virtual machine has been permanently removed.